The Arizona Department of Education, Exceptional Student Services is pleased to present:

 Information for Registered Participants:

-Information for Participants Who Hold Sleeping Room Reservations at the Talking Stick Resort:
+Information for Participants Who Held Sleeping Room Reservations at the Talking Stick Resort:

-Information for Participants Who Hold Sleeping Room Reservations at Overflow Hotels (NOT the TSR):
+Information for Participants Who Held Sleeping Room Reservations at Overflow Hotels (NOT the TSR) or Need Sleeping Rooms at the JW Marriott Desert Ridge Resort:

-If participants were unable to reserve sleeping rooms at the TSR and booked at an overflow hotel, these reservations will not be migrated to the JW Marriott.
-These room reservations will need to be cancelled and room block information will be made available for the JW Marriott next week so that reservations can be rebooked.
-There will be enough sleeping rooms to accommodate those who were booked at overflow hotels.
+If participants were unable to reserve sleeping rooms at the TSR and booked at an overflow hotel, these reservations have not been transferred to the JW Marriott Desert Ridge Resort.
+Unless you wish to remain at the overflow hotel, these room reservations will need to be cancelled and you can make a new reservation at the JW Marriott Desert Ridge Resort through one of two ways:

-The ADE/ESS is thrilled to be able to partner with the JW Marriott and is working busily to finalize all details behind the scenes.
-We will communicate with participants as much as possible when more information is available.
+The ADE/ESS is thrilled to be able to partner with the JW Marriott Desert Ridge Resort and is working busily to finalize all details behind the scenes.
 Please check your email Inbox and the Transition Conference website for updates, and if you cannot find the information you need, please contact [email protected].

-We look forward to seeing you all in almost a week.
+We look forward to seeing you all on Sunday/Monday.
 Thank you for your patience during this process.

 MONDAY KEYNOTE: William Kellibrew